freelawproject/courtlistener/Resource.org/f2-deployment-readme.txt

  - include solrconfig.xml in our Solr directory.
  - add coverage to the header
  - remove all print lines
- - make sure that the next functionsn work from the register and sign-in pages, and the save favorite popup
  - run pylint for a few hours
  - check for TODO statements
+ - make sure sending zero courts to the server doesn't crash.
+Should just reset to all courts.

 SOLR DEPLOYMENT: